Not sure how to go forward with introducing your cats? This blog is just for you!

 - Talking – happy cats are often real talkers

-GIVE THEM LOTS OF SPACES TO “FEEL SAFE”.
+THREE: GIVE THEM LOTS OF SPACES TO “FEEL SAFE”.

 Introducing cats is often really intimidating and scary for all cats involved.
 Scared cats are hidden cats.
 They will find any space to disappear, and no place is too small – inside your couch, under your bed, inside the cabinets, behind or under appliances, are just a few examples.